Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/intro.rst

-* **Dynamic annual investments on the energy system:** With the aim of exploring the possible evolution of the energy systems in the transition pathways, the energy modeling frameworks need to cover the both operation and planning modes by simulateneously delivering the dynamic annual capacity expansions and full hourly dispatch of the energy systems.
+* **Dynamic annual investments on the energy system:** With the aim of exploring the possible evolution of the energy systems in the transition pathways, the energy modeling frameworks need to cover both the operation and planning modes by simulateneously delivering the required dynamic annual capacity expansions and full hourly dispatch of different technologies within the energy systems.
-  However, most of the existing models with high temporal resolution are falling short of delivering the all the required annual investments in the long-term horizons and just follow a snapshot approach for estimating the required new capacities of different technologies.
+  However, most of the existing models with high temporal resolution are falling short of delivering all the required annual investments in the long-term horizons and just follow a snapshot approach for estimating the required new capacities to be installed for the future growths in the final demand.

 * **Resolution in time:** On the other hand, most of the planning models are not computationally able to include fine temporal resolutions down to hourly timesteps within each modelling year of the time horizon.
-Therefore, they my deliver inaccurate results due to missing the full variability of the both demand and supply sides of the energy system.
+Therefore, they may deliver inaccurate results due to missing the full variability of the both demand and supply sides of the energy system.

 * **Resolution in space:** The concept of spatial resolution contains not only the ability of